codecentric/chaos-monkey-spring-boot/README.md

 This project provides a Chaos Monkey for Spring Boot applications and will try to attack your running Spring Boot App.

->Everything from getting started to advanced usage is explained on [Chaos Monkey for Spring Boot](https://codecentric.github.io/chaos-monkey-spring-boot/latest/)
+>Everything from getting started to advanced usage is explained in the [Documentation for Chaos Monkey for Spring Boot](https://codecentric.github.io/chaos-monkey-spring-boot/latest/)

 ## Introduction
 If you're not familiar with the principles of chaos engineering yet, check out this blog post and enter the world of chaos engineering.